Sovereign Wealth Funds in Australia: The Best Way to Break into Finance off the Beaten Path?

 The biggest challenge with these case studies is time.
 You might only have one hour to read through heaps of reports, so you need to skim and make decisions quickly.

-There is almost no financial analysis required because you don’t have the time; instead, you rely on the public comps from the research reports to get a rough idea of valuation.
+There is almost no financial analysis required because you don’t have the time; instead, you rely on the comparable company analysis from the research reports to get a rough idea of valuation.

 So if you’re preparing for SWF interviews, read lots of equity research and learn how to skim and extract information quickly.